The Herman Miller Embody is an ergonomic office chair designed for maximum comfort.

 In the world we live in, it is common for us to be sitting down for the vast majority of our day whether on a chair, couch or bench.
 Our bodies were not designed to withstand extended periods in such a stagnant position thus resulting in many health issues related to this occurrence.
 These can range from back pain to poor posture, soreness, cramps, stretch marks, weight gain, and even a higher risk of heart disease and cancer.

 Luckily, there are several ways to combat these issues to keep yourself healthier and more comfortable while in the workplace.
 The most common way is to invest in a quality office chair that focuses on better ergonomics to better suit your body positioning while in the seated position for extended periods.

-Like most readers, I was initially skeptical to spend such a large amount of money on an office chair.
+Like most readers, I was initially skeptical to spend such a significant amount of money on an office chair.
 I then ran the numbers and determined it would only cost me $102.42 per year ($1229 divided by the 12-year warranty) to reap the benefits of increased comfort and ergonomics while at my work desk.
 Realistically, this is a small price to pay for this type of luxury, so I bit the bullet and went through with my purchase.

-In this review, I’ll be giving my experience using a Herman Miller Embody Chair on a daily basis a period of just over two years.
-Rest assured, this is not an endorsed review from Herman Miller, and I paid full price for my review sample at my time of purchase.
+In this review, I'll be giving my experience using a Herman Miller Embody Chair on a daily basis a period of just over two years.
+Rest assured, this is not an endorsed review from Herman Miller.
+I paid full price for my review sample at my time of purchase.
 All opinions expressed in this article are from hands-on use with the product and no outside sources influenced or held bias on the outcome of this review.

 - Rhythm Black Upholstery